 What type of therapy do you do?

 I draw on several models of therapy to help you understand yourself and how you relate to others.
 I strongly believe our families and upbringing impact who we are, who we become, and how we behave as adults.
 Bowen Family Systems Theory aims to help you balance your emotions with your intellect, and your need for connection with your need for independence.
 As you tell me your story, I believe it is my job to listen to what you are saying, while also hearing what you are not saying.
 It is very easy to get caught up in a negative storyline about our lives, and I draw on Narrative Therapy to help you see different options and new possibilities.
 If you are coming to me for couple or marital therapy, I view myself as a "choreographer," helping you to slow down your conflict and communication to more effectively express to your partner what you need in a way that they can hear you.
 We all have a need to feel safe and accepted, and Emotionally Focused Therapy helps to repair and strengthen the bond between partners.
+Finally, experiences of trauma have a profound impact on how we see ourselves, other people, and the world.
+Eye Movement Desensitization and Reprocessing (EMDR) therapy is a research-based approach to help people recover from trauma and other distressing life experiences.

 Do you integrate faith into therapy?